JakeSteam/blog-programming/_posts/2018-10-28-tokenrefresher-fatal-crash-when-using-firebaseui.md

 Removing this version check disabler, and actually dealing with the root cause (mismatched libraries) led to the realisation that the FirebaseUI auth dependency was using an older version of `play-services-basement`.

 Updating the `com.firebaseui:firebase-ui-auth` dependency to 4.2.1 from 4.1.0 fixed the problem instantly.
-The “quick fix” was no quicker or easier than actually fixing it properly!
+The "quick fix" was no quicker or easier than actually fixing it properly!